Job Prospects... At a glance

 *Two years after completion of Bachelor Degree - Rehabilitation Therapies (Physiotherapy).

 Three years after completing a bachelor’s degree in physiotherapy, a majority of graduates were in employment.
-A relatively high proportion were overseas, any relatively few were in further study.
+A relatively high proportion were overseas or in further study.
 The median salary was around $56,000 three years after qualification completion.

 Demand for physiotherapists is greater than the current supply.
 Physiotherapists appear on Immigration New Zealand's long-term skill shortage list.
 If a job appears on the list, it means the government is actively encouraging skilled people in these jobs to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.